-2.3 Investment returns are likely to remain low during 2020/21 with little increase in the following two years.
-However, depending on progress with a Brexit trade deal, then there is potential for increases in investment interest earnings.

-3 Treasury Limits for 2020/21 to 2024/25 including Prudential Indicators
+- 2.3 Investment returns are likely to remain exceptionally low during 2022/23 with little increase in the following two years. - 3 Treasury Limits for 2022/23 to 2026/27 including Prudential Indicators

 - 3.1 It is a statutory requirement of the Local Government Finance Act 1992, for the Council to produce a balanced budget.
 In particular, Section 31(a), as amended by the Localism Act 2011, requires a local authority to calculate its budget requirement for each financial year to include the revenue costs that flow from capital financing decisions.
 This means that increases in capital expenditure must be limited to a level whereby increases in charges to revenue from increases in interest charges and increases in running costs from new capital projects are limited to a level, which is affordable within the projected income of the Council for the foreseeable future.
-This is reported within the Council's Medium Term Financial Strategy. - 3.2 It is a statutory duty under Section 3 of Part 1 of the Local Government Act 2003, and supporting regulations, for the Council to determine and keep under review how much it can afford to borrow.
+This is reported within the Council's Medium-Term Financial Strategy. - 3.2 It is a statutory duty under Section 3 of Part 1 of the Local Government Act 2003, and supporting regulations, for the Council to determine and keep under review how much it can afford to borrow.
 The amount so determined is termed the Affordable Borrowing Limit.
 The Authorised Limit represents the legislative limit specified in the Act. - 3.3 The Prudential Code for Capital Finance in Local Authorities is a professional code that sets out a framework for self-regulation of capital spending, in effect allowing councils to invest in capital projects without any limit as long as they are affordable, prudent and sustainable.
 The Code requires that treasury management decisions be taken in accordance with good professional practice and in full understanding of the risks involved and how these risks will be managed to levels that are acceptable to the Council.
-The Council will take into account its arrangements for the repayment of debt and consideration of any impact, on the authority's overall fiscal sustainability. - 3.4 The Council must have regard to the Prudential Code when setting the Authorised Limit, which essentially requires the Council to ensure that total capital investment remains within sustainable limits and, in particular, that the impact upon its future council tax and housing rent levels is affordable. - 3.5 To facilitate the decision-making process and support capital investment decisions the Prudential Code and the Treasury Management Code require the Council to agree and monitor a minimum number of prudential indicators which were approved by Council on 27 February 2020 as attached at Appendix 4. - 3.6 The Strategic Director, Resources and Digital, will ensure systems are in place to monitor the treasury limits and will report to Council instances where limits are breached, with the exception of short-term breaches of the Operational Boundary.
+The Council will take into account its arrangements for the repayment of debt and consideration of any impact, on the authority's overall fiscal sustainability. - 3.4 The Council must have regard to the Prudential Code when setting the Authorised Limit, which essentially requires the Council to ensure that total capital investment remains within sustainable limits and, in particular, that the impact upon its future council tax and housing rent levels is affordable. - 3.5 To facilitate the decision-making process and support capital investment decisions the Prudential Code and the Treasury Management Code require the Council to agree and monitor a minimum number of prudential indicators which were approved by Council on 24 February 2022 as attached at Appendix 5. - 3.6 The Strategic Director, Resources and Digital, will ensure systems are in place to monitor the treasury limits and will report to Council instances where limits are breached, with the exception of short-term breaches of the Operational Boundary.
 The Operational Boundary is set so that if breached it acts as an early warning of the potential to exceed the higher Authorised Limit and as such temporary breaches due to debt restructuring and temporary borrowing are acceptable, providing they are not sustained.